-LMDC shall facilitate and ensure that the Port Authority and the Foundation will cooperate and engage appropriate consultants to: 1) extract intact and move the entire run of stairs and the "connector plate" at the top of the stairs; 2) store these elements on or in the immediate vicinity of the WTC Site until such time as they can be installed in their permanent locations, if such storage is feasible, and if such storage of any of these elements is not feasible, store those elements at Hangar 17; 3) return and install intact the full run of stairs and a portion of the "connector plate" in the Museum in a central location between the grand staircase and escalator system leading down to bedrock, in a manner that ensures that visitors will be able to view the staircase as they descend down the grand staircase or escalator; 4) provide for meaningful incorporation of the story and significance of the staircase, and, if feasible, including part of the "connector plate," within the "primary narrative" of the Memorial; 5) return a portion of the "connector plate" to the at-grade Memorial Plaza along with interpretive signage in an area dedicated to survivors in proximity to the "Surviving Tree," if feasible; and 6) maintain archival black and white photographic documentation of the staircase and additional photographic and video documentation of the staircase.
+LMDC shall facilitate and ensure that the Port Authority and the Foundation will cooperate and engage appropriate consultants to: (1) extract intact and move the entire run of stairs and the "connector plate" at the top of the stairs;(2) store these elements on or in the immediate vicinity of the WTC Site until such time as they can be installed in their permanent locations, if such storage is feasible, and if such storage of any of these elements is not feasible, store those elements at Hangar 17; (3) return and install intact the full run of stairs and a portion of the "connector plate" in the Museum in a central location between the grand staircase and escalator system leading down to bedrock, in a manner that ensures that visitors will be able to view the staircase as they descend down the grand staircase or escalator; (4) provide for meaningful incorporation of the story and significance of the staircase, and, if feasible, including part of the "connector plate," within the "primary narrative" of the Memorial; (5) return a portion of the "connector plate" to the at-grade Memorial Plaza along with interpretive signage in an area dedicated to survivors in proximity to the "Surviving Tree," if feasible; and (6) maintain archival black and white photographic documentation of the staircase and additional photographic and video documentation of the staircase.

 In 2008, the full run of stairs, along with its supportive bracing, was moved to its permanent location within the Memorial Museum site.
-On October 15, 2009, the National Trust for Historic Preservation presented the Federal Transit Administration, LMDC, Port Authority and National September 11 Memorial and Museum the National Trust/Advisory Council on Historic Preservation Award for Federal Partnerships in Historic Preservation for the preservation of the Vesey Stairway.
-The National Trust also honored the as co-recipients.
+On October 15, 2009, the National Trust for Historic Preservation presented the Federal Transit Administration, LMDC, Port Authority, and the Foundation with the National Trust/Advisory Council on Historic Preservation Award for Federal Partnerships in Historic Preservation for the preservation of the Vesey Stairway.
+The National Trust was also honored the as corecipient.?
 John L. Nau, III, Chairman of the Advisory Council on Historic Preservation said "working through the Section 106 process, the FTA and its partners solved a complicated challenge that saved the Vesey Stairway for the benefit of the nation.

-The Stairway remains in place as promised and the following photo was taken in June 2010, showing the neoprene covering and protective plywood.
+The Stairway remains in place, covered with neoprene and protective plywood, as shown in the following photo taken in December 2010.